cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 ### mediaObjectsCount
 With the `mediaObjectsCount` field you can filter events and places by their number of images.

 > This field can only be used to filter on events and places.
-To filter organizers by their number of images, the field `imagesCount` should be used.
+To filter organizers by their number of images, the field `imagesCount` must be used.

 **Applicable on endpoints**